linesma/Optimus-indicator-Depreciated-/README.md

 # Acknowledgements
 This was inspired by Martin Wimpress' [Mate Optimus](https://github.com/ubuntu-mate/mate-optimus) project and is a fork of openSUSE's [suseprime-appindicator](https://github.com/openSUSE/suseprime-appindicator) project.

-It has been updated to work with the Optimus-Switch program by dglt1, links are in the requirements section, on laptops running Manjaro.
+It has been updated to work with the Optimus-Switch program by dglt1, links are in the requirements section, on laptops running Arch or derivatives.

 Thank you to the authors of the above programs.

 New default icons and the program logo were crafted with love by SGS from the Manjaro Forums.
-You can find more of his wonderful work here: [GitHub](https://github.com/sgse), [GitLab](https://gitlab.com/SGSm/manjaro-wallpaper/), and [The Manjaro Forums](https://forum.manjaro.org/t/wallpaper-and-more-by-sgs/43181).
+You can find more of his wonderful work here: [GitHub](https://github.com/sgse), [GitLab](https://gitlab.com/SGSm/manjaro-wallpaper/), and [The Garuda Linux Forums](https://forum.garudalinux.in/).
 Thank you so much for sharing your time and talent!

 Thank you also goes to the members of the Manjaro forums who took the time to help me learn about and troubleshoot python.
 I truly do appreciate it.